abustamam/Cat-Clicker/README.md

 I still feel good about my code, though it's still not beautiful.

 Clicked probably another 10 times to test functionality.

+## version 0.3

+Finally, I added 5 cats, and each cat has its own click-counter.

+It took WAY too long for me to figure out how to do it, but using classes seemed to be the way to go.
+Now, as long as I have the pics, I am able to add as many cats as I want!